Frequently Asked Questions and your Volunteering

 I am volunteering outside of UCL.
 Can I still get it included in my HEAR?

-Unfortunately, we can only account for volunteering that has been done with one of our contracted charity partners.
-However, you could always ask your supervisor at the organisation you volunteer for to partner with UCL.
+Unfortunately, we can only verify and include volunteering that has been done with one of our community partners on your HEAR.
+However, you could always ask your supervisor at the organisation you volunteer for to partner with us.
 Send them our Info for Recruiters page or have them email us at [email protected].

 I am already a volunteer and would love my organisation’s opportunities to be featured on the UCL website.
 What do I need to do?

 This is great.
-We would love to have your organisation on the books and advertise their opportunities.
+We would love to have a chat with your Volunteering Supervisor and see if we're able to promote their opportunities.
 Send them our Info for Recruiters page to see if they are eligible, or have them email us at [email protected].

 I had a great time volunteering and would love to write a feature on it.
 Who do I contact?